StevensND/ghidra-port-mods-guide/Switch Guides/GDB/Using GDB on Switch (Real Hardware)/Written Guide/readme.md

 ![imagen](https://i.imgur.com/XwyFdqW.png)

-Save the file and be sure that the file is edited with the new lines.
-Otherwise, GDB won't work.
+Save the file and replace it in your SD card path.
+Please, check that the file is edited and that it includes the new lines.

+**Otherwise, GDB won't work**.

 Now turn on your Switch wait a while until everything loads and get ready to open GDB-multiarch on your PC.